OrbitGamess/Colony/README.md

 # Colony
 Colony - Building survival game.

-<b>Please support development of Colony... here -> colony-game.eu
+<b>You can be part of the Colony developmanet...
+Support here -> colony-game.eu